Lattice Boltzmann model for non-ideal compressible fluid dynamics: Introduction

 \section{Introduction}

 Non-ideal compressible fluid dynamics is a novel and rapidly developing branch of fluid mechanics, mainly due to the emergence of methods and technologies operating in the near-, trans- and super-critical regimes.
-It is, in part, concerned with gas-dynamics of single phase fluids in non-ideal thermodynamic states, i.e. states where compressibility factor differs from unity~\citep{guardone2024nonideal}.
-These states are illustrated in a P-T diagram for ${\rm CO}_2$ in Figure \ref{fig:CO2_diagram}. \nomenclature{$P$}{Thermodynamic pressure} \nomenclature{$R$}{Specific gas constant} \nomenclature{$\rho$}{Density} \nomenclature{$T$}{Temperature}
+It is, in part, concerned with the gas-dynamics of single-phase fluids in non-ideal thermodynamic states, i.e., states where the compressibility factor differs from unity~\citep{guardone2024nonideal}.
+These states are illustrated in a pressure--temperature diagram for ${\rm CO}_2$ in Figure~\ref{fig:CO2_diagram}.